 Price and profit go hand in hand.
 It is a tricky balance.
 Charge too much and lose custom, charge too little and reduce profit.
 Plus people often make assumptions on price.
 Charging more can reinforce a premium brand, price reductions attract savvy shoppers.
 Consider price carefully and as part of your brand position.

 People are the backbone of your business; the ones who make sales, support customers and deliver your services.
 The right people are key if you want to create and keep custom.
 Recruiting, training and retaining the best team is a sure-fire step to success.

 Where do people buy your product?
 It needs to be the right place for your market.
-You don't sell many tampons in the men's toilets!
-Places can include physical shops, e-shops, vending machines, trade shows, salespeople, telemarketing, mail order.
+Somewhere they typically shop and can access easily.
+Places can include physical shops, e-shops, vending machines, apps, trade shows, online marketplaces, salespeople, telemarketing, mail order.
 Ask yourself, what's the right place to meet your next customer?

 How do customers get your product or service, and is it pain-free?
 Pain points make customers leave your business.
 Do clients tear their hair out trying to call your helpline?
 Do they abandon buying online because of your shoddy e-shop?
 Put yourself in your customers' shoes and make sure they're comfy to walk in.